Kodak Alaris: Photographic film

-Kodak Alaris has the rights to the sale, marketing and distribution of Kodak-branded still film products.
-Film is produced in 35mm, 120, and sheet film formats.
-Interest in film photography increased in the second decade of the 2000s, causing a shortage of film worldwide.
-Manufacturer Eastman Kodak's main business continues to be the production of movie and industrial films, where it retains control over the sales and distribution.
-However, due to shortage of still films, movie films have also been made available to still film consumers by third parties such as Flic Film and Cinestill.
+Kodak Alaris held the rights to the sale, marketing and distribution of Kodak-branded still film products.
+Film was produced in 35mm, 120, and sheet film formats.
+Interest in film photography increased in the 2020s, causing a shortage of film worldwide.
+Manufacturer Eastman Kodak's main business continued to be the production of motion picture and industrial films, where it retained control over the sales and distribution.
+Additionally, due to shortage of still films, Eastman Kodak motion picture films have also been repackaged for use by still film consumers by third parties such as Flic Film and Cinestill.

+While Kodak Alaris were more recently contracted until 2028 to distribute the films, the company's sale to a private equity led to a re-negotiation between Eastman Kodak and the new owners to terminate it early.
+In September 2025 Eastman Kodak began to distribute consumer films directly in US and Canada, coinciding with the launch of revived Kodacolor 100/200 branded films, professional films following in January 2026 leading to some films being renamed in those markets.
+On 24 March 2026, Eastman Kodak began directly distributing films in other regions as well, putting an end after 12 years of exclusive operations by Kodak Alaris.

+As a result, since 2026 new stock of the Portra and TMAX brands of film (which are trademarks of Kodak Alaris, not Eastman Kodak) are now renamed to Ektacolor and Ektapan respectively and the packaging redesigned to a classic K design, partly to not infringe Kodak Alaris's intellectual property.